4 Extra Reasons to Volunteer

 Extra Time on Your Hands

-2. You may want to volunteer with an organization and test the waters, before taking the plunge.
-This can be extremely beneficial because volunteering can afford the chance to sample a new career trajectory, without making a long-term commitment.
+2. You may want to volunteer with an organization and test the waters before taking the plunge.
+This can be extremely beneficial because volunteering can afford the chance to sample a new career trajectory without making a long-term commitment.

 4. Along with the former, volunteering can help you stay physically healthy.
 While volunteering is recommended for greater health at any age, it has especially been proven to be increasingly beneficial in older adults.
-What’s more, studies have proven that those who volunteer have a lower mortality rate than those who do not.
-This simple act of kindness also has been shown to decrease symptoms of chronic pain or heart disease.
+What’s more, studies have shown that those who volunteer have a lower mortality rate than those who do not.
+This simple act of kindness also has been known to decrease symptoms of chronic pain or heart disease.

 The Missing Link

 Whether you plan to volunteer your time for an hour or 100 hours, it can be a mutual benefit for both you and the recipient of your volunteerism.
 Though everyone is on a different path in life, volunteering can be the common thread that unites us all.
 The hardest part may be to identify the organization you wish to donate your time to.
+Here’s to you making a difference!

 Web Links: